 Here, simplicity is king.
 Rather than sporting a harmonious catchphrase, write what you do in the most straightforward way.

 When designing your headline, make sure it’s easy to read and understand.
 Cushion it with a subhead that solidifies the message, and be careful of burying your message under too many words.

-Contently, a service that helps brand generate content, does a great job of this with their headline: “Transform The Way You Create Content,” and their subhead: “Contently empowers the world’s best brands to produce engaging, accountable content for every step of the journey.”
+Contently, a service that helps brands generate content, does a great job of this with their headline: “Transform The Way You Create Content,” and their subhead: “Contently empowers the world’s best brands to produce engaging, accountable content for every step of the journey.”
 The headline captures the user’s end goal, while the subhead expands on exactly what Contently does.